Fibaro Home Center 2 vs 3 comparison

 Fibaro Home Center 2

 Sporting a sleek cast alloy case, the Fibaro Home Centre 2 uses a Dual-core Intel Atom (1.6GHz) processor with 1 GB of RAM and 2 GB of storage.
-Two back-up methods are available, Fibaro cloud and local USB drive.
+Two backup methods are available: Fibaro cloud and a local USB drive.

-It can manage up to 232 Z-Wave devices including the Fibaro product range.
-Control the system using an App, website and voice commands (it works with Google Home and Amazon Alexa products).
+It can manage up to 232 Z-Wave devices, including the Fibaro product range.
+Control the system using an App, online portal and voice commands (Google Assistant and Amazon Alexa).
 You can even program scenes in three different ways.

-That said, it doesn’t have built-in Wi-Fi, so needs to be hardwired into your router to work with the website or IFTTT.
+The HC2 doesn’t have built-in Wi-Fi.
+So, must be hardwired into your router to work or synced with IFTTT.
 The HC2 has a 10/100/1000 Base-T (Gigabit) Ethernet port and 4 USB sockets.

 Fibaro Home Center 3

-Built around a Quad-core Arm Cortex A53 (1.2GHz) with 2 GB of ram and 8 GB of storage, the Fibaro Home Center 3 is a Z-Wave 500 series devices that can control up to 232 devices.
-The unit is slightly smaller than Home Center 2 and the case is made from soft-touch plastic.
+Built around a Quad-core Arm Cortex A53 (1.2GHz) with 2 GB of RAM and 8 GB of storage, the Fibaro Home Center 3 is a Z-Wave 500 series device that can control up to 232 devices.
+The unit is slightly smaller than Home Center 2 and has a soft-touch plastic shell.

-It has built-in Wi-Fi meaning you can easily connect to your router without needing to use an Ethernet cable.
-Of course, it also has a 10/100 Base-T Ethernet socket, for hardwiring into a router.
-As a powerful unit, it also works with Bluetooth Low Energy (BLE) and ZigBee.
+It has built-in Wi-Fi and connects to a router without an Ethernet cable.
+Of course, it also has a 10/100 Base-T Ethernet socket for hardwiring into a router.
+It also works with Bluetooth Low Energy (BLE) and ZigBee.

-Much like the HC 2, you can use an App, website and voice control to operate the system.
-Plus there are 3 ways to build scenes.
-The HC3 saves back-ups to the Fibaro cloud and local internal drive, ensuring your system continues to work.
+Much like the HC 2, you can use an App, online portal, and voice control to operate the system.
+Plus, you can build scenes using drag-and-drop blocks or LUA script.
+The HC3 saves backups to the Fibaro cloud and local internal drive, ensuring your system continues to work.

 Comparison Chart